We are an International Award Winning Film Production Company

 ABOUT WINGMAN PICTURES

 Matt Norman, CEO Of Wingman Pictures has long been an advocate for the Australian film industries success.
-However, over the 14 years in the industry Matt Norman has seen a lot of room for change.
-With his own personal experiences dealing with Funding bodies, Rogue Producers, Lazy Distributors and horrific Sales people.
-Fraud is very ripe in the Australian film industry so the plan was to be just, be better, be respectful and be honest.
+However, over the 16 years in the industry Matt Norman has seen a lot of room for change.
+Australian movies need to be made with an International appeal.
+That’s what we hope to achieve here.

-Matt decided that Wingman Pictures would be the perfect antidote for an industry he sees as a complete failure.
+Matt decided that Wingman Pictures would be the perfect antidote for an industry he sees as one with amazing people and yet not enough fresh success.
 Matt Norman has now shifted his focus on international success.
-In 2010 Wingman Pictures expanded with three new offices opening up Internationally.
-Wingman Pictures also has a focus on bringing international productions to Australia through the many relationships forged across Europe and the United States.

 CRITICAL OVERVIEW AS A FILMMAKER:

 As a filmmaker I want to make films that mean something.
 The scripts I write are made to tell a unique story of real people.
 Although I do like commercially viable films obviously as that is what makes money, I do however believe that we shouldn’t COPY other stories and re-hash them into our own.
 I feel it my responsibility to show audiences how it really is.
 Make films that don’t just entertain but also teach or make an audience think about issues.
 I love films that deal with Mental Illness, politics, injustice and the underdog.
 I love watching good comedy but will never make a comedy.
 So far all of my films have themes ranging from Fatherhood, family, mental illness, war, racism and injustice.
 Whether making a film on someone’s actual life through documentary or as a drama it’s not the actual life story that gets people but the actual reality of life that makes audiences reflect on their own lives.